rm511130/PCF4CAS/README.md

 buildpacks:        php 4.3.70
 ```

 Access _your_ route / URL or ask someone to access it.
-You should see someything similar to this:
+You should see something similar to this:

 ![](./images/chess.png)